 7. Now your newly created key should appear on the main list (Pic.
 8).

 9. Now, you can start the geocode.
 You have got 2 options: select only the active row or geocode all of them (Pic.
 10).
-If you clicked in some empty cell beneath the rows with addresses, this button can misleadingly not work.
-Cheer up and select the “Geocode all rows” or simply select the address, which you are interested in.
+If you clicked on some empty cell beneath the rows with addresses, this button can misleadingly not work.
+Cheer up and select the “Geocode all rows” or simply select the address, in which you are interested.
 On your top right you will see the progress in percentage.
 When completed, the bar will display 100%.

 – full address (street number, street, postcode, optionally state or voivodship),

 – cross street (obviously in the town and state optionally),